disy/depskyonjclouds/README.md

 This work released in the Apache License 2.0.

 ## Involved People
-This project is supervised by Sebastian Grad from the Distributed System Group at the University of Konstanz.
+This project is supervised by Sebastian Graf from the Distributed System Group at the University of Konstanz.

-* Sebastian Grad (Project Lead)
+* Sebastian Graf (Project Lead)
 * Andreas Rain (Reprogramming & Redesign of the System)